deadcoast/Space_Muck/docs/CodeBase_Docs/CodeBase_Architecture.md

 3. Log errors with appropriate context
 4. Implement graceful degradation for optional features
 5. Validate inputs to prevent downstream errors

+### Import Structure

+1. **Module Structure**:
+   - The project uses a package-based structure with `src` as the root package
+   - Main modules are organized in subdirectories: `entities`, `generators`, `utils`, etc.

+2. **Import Paths**:
+   - For imports within the same directory, use relative imports:
+     ```python
+     from .base_generator import BaseGenerator
+     ```
+   - For imports from other modules, use absolute imports with the `src` prefix:
+     ```python
+     from src.utils.noise_generator import NoiseGenerator
+     ```
+   - For imports in test files, ensure the proper path is added to sys.path:
+     ```python
+     import os
+     import sys
+     sys.path.insert(0, os.path.abspath(os.path.join(os.path.dirname(__file__), "..")))
+     from src.generators.asteroid_field import AsteroidField
+     ```

+3. **Import Order**:
+   - Standard library imports first
+   - Third-party library imports second
+   - Local application imports last
+   - Each group separated by a blank line

+4. **Module Location Changes**:
+   - The `asteroid_field.py` and related modules are now in the `src/generators` directory
+   - Previously, some tests were looking for these modules in `src/world`
+   - All import paths have been updated to reflect the correct locations